-Because barre focuses heavily on balance and strength, your core is an integral part of training.
+Because barre focuses heavily on balance and strength, your core is an integral part of the training.
 “As you use the abdominals to hold the body in a correct alignment, barre classes will give you a heavy core workout—perfect for keeping toned tummies in check,” says Willoughby.
 This can be especially helpful for postpartum mothers looking to bounce back.

 4. Increases flexibility

 The combination of stretching and the focus on posture allows your flexibility to be pushed to the limit.
 This means fewer potential injuries and improved physical performance.
-By no means do you need to be the most graceful, swan-like prima ballerina at barre (the movements are easy to adapt for all levels).
+By no means do you need to be the most graceful, swan-like prima ballerina at the barre (the movements are easy to adapt for all levels).
 Give yourself a few weeks and you’ll be surprised at how your flexibility increases.